Meet Alastor

 Meet Apollo

-Apollo loves to be held and cuddled by strangers but not by many of the employees.
-He is nervous when too many people approach him at once and does best with one on one interactions.
-Fun Fact!
-He is the only bird we have ever met that has a website on his leg band.
+Apollo loves to be held and cuddled by most everyone he meets in the store.
+However, he is nervous when too many people approach him at once and does best with one on one interactions.
+Apollo can be easily triggered into hormonal changes, so please only pet on the head and neck.

 About Umbrella Cockatoos